ahmettoguz/Micro-Docker-Config/README.md

 ### Frontend

++ **TLS/HTTPS:** Centeralized TLS/HTTPS support for all services with selfsigned certificate.
++ **Traefik Integration:** Integration with Traefik for efficient load balancing and port forwarding within the application's microservices architecture.
-+ **External Communication:** Manages interaction between backend and email service.
++ **External Communication:** Manages communication between backend and email service.
-+ **Global State Management:** Implemented using Redux for consistent state handling across the application.
++ **Global State Management:** Redux implementation for consistent state handling across the application.
-+ **Persistent Settings:** Language, theme mode, and theme schema are remembered using localStorage.
++ **Persistent Settings:** Language, theme mode, and theme schema are stored in localStorage.
 + **Internationalization:** Language support with i18n for a multilingual user experience.
 + **Custom Scrollbar Design:** Unique scrollbar styling to match the application's aesthetic.
 + **Floating Action Button:** A "Go to Top" button for improved navigation.